Deepayan137/presentations/TIR/PITCHME.md

 <br>

-What is short text expansion ?
+What is short text expansion?
 ---

 ## Examples of short text